artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks_summer/hw5/perceptrons-and-neural-nets.md

     [1, 2, 3, 4, 5, 6, 7, 8]
     ```

-## 2. Applications [60 points]

-In this section, you will use the general-purpose perceptrons implemented above to create classification systems for a number of specific problems.
-In each case, you will be responsible for creating feature vectors from the raw data, determining which type of perceptron should be used, and deciding how many passes over the training data should be performed.
-You will likely require some experimentation to achieve good results.
-The requisite data sets have been provided as Python objects in [homework9_data.py](homework9_data.py), which has been pre-imported under the module name data in the skeleton file.

-1. **[10 points]** Ronald Fisher's iris flower data set has been a benchmark for statistical analysis and machine learning since it was first released in 1936.
+3. **[5 points]** Ronald Fisher's iris flower data set has been a benchmark for statistical analysis and machine learning since it was first released in 1936.
 It contains 50 samples from each of three species of the iris flower: iris setosa, iris versicolor, and iris virginica.
 Each sample consists of four measurements: the length and width of the sepals and petals of the specimen, in centimeters.

     Your task is to implement the `__init__(self, data)` and `classify(self, instance)` methods in the `IrisClassifier` class, which should perform training and classification on this data set.
 Example data will be provided as a list of 2-tuples $(\vec{x}, y)$, where $\vec{x}$ is a 4-tuple of real-valued measurements and $y$ is the name of a species.
 Test instances will be provided in the same format as the $\vec{x}$ components of the training examples.